The 74/28 Gap and What It Means

-Insurance legacy system modernization is the most consequential program a carrier will run, and the one most likely to fail before it delivers.
 Seventy-four percent of insurers acknowledge that legacy systems are actively blocking growth.
 Only 28% have a plan to act [1].
+That’s the 74/28 gap.

-The consequence of attempting transformation without that confidence is well-documented.
+The consequence of attempting transformation without that confidence is documented across the industry.
 Large-scale core system transformations fail more than 70% of the time.
 Nearly 25% become full write-offs [2].
-These are not projects that ran over budget or missed a deadline.
-They are programs that consumed years of organizational capacity and capital and delivered nothing deployable.
+These are not programs that ran over budget.
+They are programs that consumed years of capacity and delivered nothing deployable.

 More than half of US insurers spend between 51% and 75% of their IT budget keeping existing systems operational [3].
-That maintenance tax compounds annually.
-Every dollar spent on keeping legacy systems running is a dollar not available for the transformation program designed to replace them.
+That maintenance cost compounds annually.
+Every dollar spent sustaining legacy architecture is a dollar unavailable for the transformation designed to replace it.

 What’s Running Inside a Typical Carrier and Why It’s So Hard to Touch